Mooch Goes to Hollywood

-Mooch Goes to Hollywood (aka Mooch) is a 1971 51-minute television film was directed by Richard Erdman and co-written by Jim Backus, who also stars in the film as himself.
+Mooch Goes to Hollywood (aka Mooch) is a 1971 51-minute television film directed by Richard Erdman and co-written by Jim Backus, who also stars in the film as himself.
 The film chronicles the adventures of Mooch, an ambitious dog, and her attempts to become a canine star after befriending Zsa Zsa Gabor.

 Plot

 Mooch, a young canine starlet, sets off for Hollywood.
 After befriending Zsa Zsa Gabor, her new friend provides the pooch with the "skinny" on the ins and outs of achieving Hollywood fame.
 Wandering through the famous haunts of tinseltown, Mooch comes across Vincent Price at the Brown Derby and ends up in his Jeep.
 Price wants to give the dog to a young admirer and takes Mooch to a veterinarian for a check-up.
 When his new owner leaves, Mooch is frightened by Dr. Hackett and bolts for the door, but is not able to catch up with Price driving away.